Hal Bromm

 Mark Golderman

 Mark Golderman is a Woodstock-based photographer.
 Golderman attended Pratt Institute from 1966 to 1970, where he graduated in Industrial Design.
-Having worked in contract interiors, fashion, photography, and as a president of D.F.
+Having worked in contract interiors, fashion, photography, and as the president of D.F.
 Sanders, the home furnishings concern on Madison Ave., Golderman felt that designing residential interiors was a natural career progression.
 He currently works for EvolveD Interiors in the Hudson Valley.

-Some of his notable work derived from his flea market photographs, which "illustrate the chance compositions of disparate objects."
-Golderman's work has been shown in the Hal Bromm Gallery over many years, including recent exhibitions: "Color" 1 April-20 November 2021; "Honoring Stonewall" 2 May - 21 June 2019; "40: The Anniversary Exhibition" 25 October 2015 - 31 March 2016; "Photography Show" 7 March - 25 May 2018; "Black & White" 27 January - 30 March 2006.
-Golderman has also shown with numerous artists such as Frederic Amat, Lisa Beck, and Jan Davidoff.
-Golderman’s highly praised Versailles Portfolio, commissioned by the Helicon Foundation in 1981, featured a series of ten images of the famous palace and gardens.
-Golderman, invited to create the portfolio by Albert Fuller, created the photographs to illustrate symposia on Early Music in the Court of Versailles.
+Golderman’s highly praised Versailles Portfolio, commissioned by the Helicon Foundation in 1981, features a series of ten images capturing the famous palace and gardens.
+Golderman was invited to create the portfolio by Albert Fuller and created the photographs to illustrate symposia on Early Music in the Court of Versailles.
 Fuller co-founded the prestigious Aston Magna Music Festival, America’s oldest annual festival devoted to music performed on period instruments.
 A series of books based on the themes of the Aston Magna Academies is being published.
 The Cibachrome prints were printed in a small edition of four, of which only individual images are available today.

 Upcoming: